uchestik/business-finder-App-React-Node-SSR/README.md

 This app helps tells you how far any business is using the zipcode You can also rate the business
-This app is currently running on https://business-finder.herokuapp.com There is no design optimization in this project as this was a programming challenge.
+This app is currently running on https://business-finder.herokuapp.com There is no design optimization in this project as this was a 5 hour programming challenge.
 NO CSS

 To run this app locally
 1) clone this app to a computer that has Node.js and MongoDB installed